After More Than 2.5 Years, Trump Administration Still Can’t Say When Construction On Border Wall Will Start

 “The Department is committed to confronting the humanitarian and security crisis at our border, stemming the flow of illegal and irregular migration, and protecting our rule of law and the American people from traffickers, child smugglers, and transnational criminal organizations exploiting our system to profit from human misery and suffering,” a DHS official told Axios.

-As Trump’s time in offices stretches on and no signs of planned construction of the border wall he repeatedly promised during the 2016 campaign, the president has come under increasing pressure and scrutiny.
+As Trump’s time in offices stretches on and with no signs of planned construction of the border wall he repeatedly promised during the 2016 campaign, the president has come under increasing pressure and scrutiny.
 The Washington Examiner noted in a report last month that the Trump administration had not built a single mile of the 1,000-mile wall he had promised.
 The U.S. Customs and Border Protection confirmed to the newspaper that the only construction that has taken place under Trump’s tenure has been to replace old wall.

 More than 2 1/2 years after Trump took office, his admin cannot tell Axios when it will add the 1st mile of new wall to a border area that doesn't have pre-existing barriers. https://t.co/3ktGNmxyQl